-- 12.2 The length of the employee work day, including preparation time, lunch, and time required before and after school shall not exceed seven (7) consecutive hours.
-However, the District may require building-based employees to attend three (3), sixty (60) minute meetings each semester.
-For safety purposes, staff members are expected to be present on campus during the seven-hour work day unless the employee gives prior notification. - 12.3 With respect to the meetings referred to in paragraph 12.2 of this Article, the District representative who calls such meetings shall provide employees with an agenda for the meeting at least one day before such meeting is held and may permit employees to place items on the agenda. - 12.4 No employees shall be required to be on campus more than thirty (30) minutes before the beginning of the students' regular school day except to attend the meetings referred to in paragraph 12.2 of this Article. - 12.5 A duty-free lunch period shall be provided for each employee.
-It shall be at least as long as the student lunch period or thirty (30) consecutive minutes, whichever is longer, exclusive of passing periods. - 12.6 All employees shall have at least the equivalent of one period of forty-five (45) minutes set aside each day exclusively for preparation and planning, except on days of special schedules in which case the employee's preparation period shall be no less than a teaching period of said schedule. - 12.6.1.
+- 12.3 With respect to the meetings referred to in paragraph 12.2 of this Article, the District representative who calls such meetings shall provide employees with an agenda for the meeting at least one day before such meeting is held and may permit employees to place items on the agenda. - 12.4 No employees shall be required to be on campus more than thirty (30) minutes before the beginning of the students' regular school day except to attend the meetings referred to in paragraph 12.2 of this Article. - 12.5 A duty-free lunch period shall be provided for each employee.
+It shall be at least as long as the student lunch period or thirty (30) consecutive minutes, whichever is longer, exclusive of passing periods. - 12.6 All unit members shall have at least the equivalent of one instructional period set aside each day exclusively for preparation and planning.
+As a result of the rotating block schedule, Bear River teachers will have one (1) day each week with no time set aside for preparation. - 12.6.1.
 The District shall schedule shortened student days for the purpose of interdepartmental or intra-departmental teacher collaboration.
 At Nevada Union High School and Bear River High School, the tasks and activities for 50% of these days shall be coordinated by the Department Chair/Area Coordinator in pursuit of department, site, and district goals.
 At Ghidotti Early College High School, Silver Springs High School and North Point Academy, the tasks and activities for 50% of these days shall be coordinated by the Chairpersons in pursuit of site and district goals.
 The other 50% of these days will be directed by the Administration. - 12.6.1.1 At Nevada Union High School and Bear River High School, the tasks and activities for 50% of these days shall be coordinated by the Department Chair in pursuit of department goals, in alignment with Western Association of Schools and Colleges, Single Plan for School Achievement, and Local Control Accountability Plan.